 But sometimes, a victim may indeed be partially at fault.
 That happens all the time, and it does not bar a claim.
 Victims who are injured can still be eligible for compensation, even if they contributed to causing the accident or injury.

 Florida follows a modified comparative negligence system.
 In this system, the victim is eligible to receive compensation in accordance with the proportion of responsibility assigned to each defendant, but only if the victim’s own responsibility is 50 percent or less.
 If the victim is deemed responsible for more than 50 percent of the liability, they are barred from recovering damages from the defendant.
-This means that victims can seek compensation if they contributed to their injury or accident.
+This means that victims can still seek compensation if they contributed to their injury or accident.
 The amount of compensation that they can recover will be reduced by their proportional percentage of fault.
 For instance, if a victim were 10% at fault and recovered $100,000, the award would likely be reduced to $90,000.
 However, if the victim is found to be more than 50 percent at fault, they will be barred from recovering anything at all.

 Key West Personal Injury Attorney Offering Free Consultations